lcx366/STARMATCH/README.md

 ## Change log

+- **0.2.1 — Jul 09, 2024**

+  - Added two methods for outliers recognition in star map mismatching ahead of distortion calibration:
+    - 'lowess': Identifies outliers with the method of LOWESS (Locally Weighted Scatterplot Smoothing).
+LOWESS uses a weighted **linear regression** by default.
+    - 'iqr': Identifies outliers with the method of Interquartile Range (IQR).

 - **0.2.0 — Jul 07, 2024**

   - Compatible with astronomical corrections, including proper motion, annual parallax, aberration, and light deflection.